Zilliqa/ZIP/zips/zip-11.md

 # Backward Compatibility

 The non-custodial staking will be implemented as a new contract and the older contract will be deprecated.
-This staking also introduces some backward incomptabile changes inherited from ZIP-9 particulary the 40% block reward allocation.
+This ZIP also introduces some backward incompatible changes inherited from ZIP-9 particularly the 40% block reward allocation.

 ## Copyright Waiver